fastily/fax-machine/README.md

 # fax-machine
-📠 send and receive faxes from your computer with Twilio
+📠 send and receive faxes from your browser with Twilio